Competition watchdog tells Ryanair to cut Aer Lingus stake

 But Ryanair said it would fight the "nonsense" ruling in court, a process chief executive Michael O'Leary said could delay a forced divestment by at least 6-12 months.

-IAG has made a 1.36 billion euro (1 billion pound) bid for Aer Lingus, but the deal is conditional upon winning support from Ryanair.
+IAG has made a 1.36 billion euro ($1.53 billion) bid for Aer Lingus, but the deal is conditional upon winning support from Ryanair.

 Britain's Competition and Markets Authority (CMA) said on Thursday it was not good for competition when one airline could decide if a bid for its major competitor succeeded or failed.